TechplexEngineer/til/unix/get-your-public-ip.md

-# Figure Out Your Public IP Address
+# Get Your Public IP Address

 Want to know what your public IP address is?